 - Assisting teachers and volunteers in classes

 - Teach subjects the volunteer has an interest in (i.e. sport, music, art)

 - Create games in English for the students and spend time playing with students

 Love Volunteers welcomes all those 18 years and over who wish to help create a brighter future for children through the power of education.
 This project best suits those with experience and/or qualifications in the field of childhood development and education, though volunteers who simply wish to explore an interest in this field are also welcomed as there are many ways you can assist in the classroom.
 Whist not mandatory, completing a TEFL course prior to joining this project would prove to be highly beneficial.
-Volunteers on this project will need an understanding of Spanish in order to communicate effectively with staff and students.
 Importantly, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!